HeavyWolfPL/DiscordIntegration/README.md

   only_friendly_fire: false
   # Only log friendly fire damage?
   only_friendly_fire_d_m_g: true
-  # Wether or not the plugin should try adn set player's roles when they join based on the Discord Bot's discord sync feature.
+  # Wether or not the plugin should try and set player's roles when they join based on the Discord Bot's discord sync feature.
   role_sync: false
   role_sync2:
   - DiscordRoleID:IngameRoleName